post2vishal/GrokKarmaToken/README.md

 # Grok Karma Token (GKT)

 Welcome to **Grok Karma Token (GKT)**—an ERC-20 token to reward ideas, innovation, and philanthropy, powered by xAI’s Grok AI and integrated with a visionary Grok AI Browser.
-Inspired by Anu’s Modi Coin concept for global good, GKT fuels truth-seeking and positive impact on the True Internet.
+Inspired by Anant’s Modi Coin concept for global good, GKT fuels truth-seeking and positive impact on the True Internet.

 ## Vision
 - **Reward Creativity**: Earn GKT for ideas (e.g., open-source browser for instant X link access).